How Zubair found hope in jail: ‘If we have more interactions, people can change’

 “Some said ‘theek hai thoda leftist hai, par mudde ki baat toh karta hai’ – he may be a leftist, but at least he talks about the things that matter.
 ‘Haan kabhi kabhi kuch zyada kar deta hai, par baaki toh kuch karte hi nahi’ – sometimes he goes overboard, but others don’t speak up at all.”

-It isn’t tough to fathom why the 38-year-old factchecker may have found solace in those conversations.
+It isn’t tough to fathom why the factchecker may have found solace in those conversations.
 The torrent of police action against him was essentially a result of a tweet in which he claims he was calling out one such television news anchor and channel.

 On May 27, Zubair, who has nearly 600,000 followers on Twitter, tweeted a clip of Nupur Sharma, then the Bharatiya Janata Party’s spokesperson, going on a tirade against Prophet Mohammad on a show on Times Now, a news channel with a decidedly pro-government slant.